SpenceKonde/megaTinyCore/megaavr/libraries/Wire/README.md

 This method is only useful when operating as a slave.
 See the register model example for a demonstration of how one might use it.

 ```c++
 uint8_t slaveTransactionOpen();
 ```
-This method, when called by the slave will return a value indicating whether the slave is busy after a matching address has been received.
-If you want to change sleep modes while the slave is enabled, make sure this returns 0.
-Otherwise, two things may happen: The TWI bus may become unresponsive, or your changes will be overwritten with the setting that was present before the most recent address match interrupt.
-When the slave is disabled, the function will always return 0.
+This method, when called by an I2C slave, will return a value indicating whether the slave is busy (that is, if it has received a read command matching its address, but has either not sent any data, or has sent some data, but has not yet received a NACK after transmitting a byte to the master (which would indicate that the master is done reading from it) - in other words, if it is in the process of sending requested data to the master).
+If you want to enter sleep mode or change which sleep mode is selected you must make sure this returns 0.
+Otherwise, Bad Things can happen, which may include the bus becoming hung until the chip is reset (that is, going to sleep as slave while a transaction is open is a way that an AVR can be one of those badly behaved devices mentioned above that can get into a state where they hold onto one or both of the I2C lines and prevent all bus operation)

 ```c++
 endMaster();